googleapis/google-cloudevents/proto/README.md

 The "action" is the action that causes the event to be emitted.

-The proto package (in the `package` part of each .proto file) must be `google.events.`*product*`.`*version*`.
-The .proto file should be in a directory structure where each element of the package name corresponds to a directory.
-A file name of `events.proto` is conventional but not required.
+The proto package (in the `package` part of each .proto file) must be `google.events.`*product*`.`*version*.
+The .proto files should be in a directory structure where each element of the package name corresponds to a directory.
+The envelope messages must be in a file named `events.proto`, and the data messages (including any messages they refer to) must be in a file named `data.proto`.
+The purpose of this separation is to allow the envelope and data messages to coexist, but for consumer libraries to be generated that only contain the data messages.

 As a complete example, consider the event that is created when a Google Cloud Storage object is
 finalized:

-- Proto file: `google/events/cloud/storage/v1/events.proto`
+- Proto files: `google/events/cloud/storage/v1/events.proto` and
+  `google/events/cloud/storage/v1/data.proto`
 - Envelope message: `google.events.cloud.storage.v1.ObjectFinalizedEvent`
 - Data message: `google.events.cloud.storage.v1.StorageObjectData`
 - Event type: `google.cloud.storage.object.v1.finalized`